abisheakp197/Neutral-Trust-Infrastructure/README.md

 cargo build
 cargo test

-Look at the "structurally present but incomplete" section above for real, scoped first contributions.
+Look at the "structurally present but incomplete" section above for real, scoped first contributions — or bring your own, per the section above.
 Open an issue before a large PR so we can align on approach — this project would rather have five focused, honest PRs than one sprawling one.

 ## Contributing